SenteraLLC/QASM/README.md

 Install Terraform (https://learn.hashicorp.com/tutorials/terraform/install-cli)

-Connect to an existing Terraform project
+Start a new project or connect to an existing Terraform project

         >> cd terraform-backend
         >> terraform init

+Note: Since S3 buckets are globally scoped (no two buckets can share the same name), you may need to change the bucket name in the terraform code.
+To do this, open the file ``terraform-backend/main.tf`` and change references to the bucket name ``qasm-lambdas`` to something unique.

-To prevent developer testing from interfering with active users, we utilize terraform 'workspaces' to keep development and production environments seperate.
+To prevent developer testing from interfering with active users, we can utilize terraform 'workspaces' to keep development and production environments seperate.

 To work in the development workspace, use